German order of battle for the invasion of Poland: Kriegsmarine

 On August 30 the Polish Navy, realizing what was about to happen, sent three destroyers (Błyskawica, Grom, and Burza) to the UK.
 The group was spotted the 30th in the southern Baltic Sea by U 31 and again, in the Skagerrak, by U 19 on 31 August.
-Since the war hadn't started they were unmolested.
-With the destroyers gone some of the ships deployed to the Baltic were recalled and some sent to the North Sea (Nordsee).
+Since the war had not started they were unmolested.
+With the destroyers gone some of the ships deployed to the Baltic were recalled and some sent to the North Sea.
 The fleet was in the process of shifting its deployment when the war broke out.
 Later, the submarines Orzeł and Wilk also made it to the UK, while the Sęp, Ryś and Żbik, sought internment in Sweden.